info@wethepeople.us

 3. **State ex rel.
 Knabb v.
 Frater, 198 Wash.
 675, 89 P. (2d) 1046**

-These cases specifically establish that an office is vacated by the judgment of conviction and that such forfeiture is not superseded by an appeal.
+These cases specifically establish that an office is vacated by a judgment and such forfeiture is not superseded by an appeal.

 2. What makes this different than all the other actions we have done?
 For example, collecting thousands of affidavits for a particular cause that just went ignored.